Alternative names: "Blue Mountain Parrot", "Blue-bellied Lorikeet", "Coconut Lory"

 [Highland Park, Gold Coast, QLD, June 2013]

 Like other cockatoos and parrots, Rainbow Lorikeets have a division of labour during the breeding season.
 The female takes care of the egg incubation, during which she is dependent on him to feed her near the nesting hollow.
-Prior to incubating, the female will test the male's ability to feed her.
+Prior to incubating, the female will therefore test the male's willingness and ability to feed her.

 Rainbow Lorikeets feed on fruit, nectar and seeds.